amrane99/QA_med_data/README.md

 # Quality Assurance for MRI Data

-Using this repository, six artifact classifiers can be trained, evaluated and used for inference to assure the quality of Cardiac MRI scans.
-The cassifiers capture the six most commonly known artifacts: blurring, gaussian noise, ghosting, low resolution, motion and spike artifacts.
+Using this repository, five artifact classifiers can be trained, evaluated and used for inference to assure the quality of Cardiac MRI scans.
+The cassifiers capture the five most commonly known artifacts: blurring, gaussian noise, ghosting, motion and spike artifacts.

 ## Installation